Jalen Pickett: Professional career

-Denver Nuggets / Grand Rapids Gold (2023–present)

 The Indiana Pacers selected Pickett with the 32nd overall pick in the 2023 NBA draft and subsequently traded his draft rights to the Denver Nuggets.
 With the selection, Pickett became the highest-drafted former Siena Saint, and he and Seth Lundy were the first pair of Penn State Nittany Lions teammates to be selected in the same NBA draft.
 On July 6, 2023, the Denver Nuggets announced that they had signed with Pickett.

 On April 2, 2025, Pickett recorded his first career triple-double, with 17 points, 11 rebounds and 10 assists in a 113–106 loss against the San Antonio Spurs in his second career start.

+On January 5, 2026, Pickett recorded a career-high 29 points on a career-high seven three-pointers made, along with five rebounds and seven assists in a 125–124 overtime win over the Philadelphia 76ers.
+In June 2026, the Nuggets declined Pickett's fourth-year option for the 2026-27 season, making him a free agent.